srclemente/srclemente.github.io/content/teaching_outreach.md

 #
 ---
 ## Teaching
 I am passionate about teaching and have taken every opportunity to balance science education with the research responsibilities of my doctoral thesis and postdoc.
-I'm happy to have had several chances to teach in the college classroom, from undergraduate freshmen in first-year seminars to running the labs of a graduate-level animal behavior course.
+I'm happy to have had several chances to teach in the college classroom, from undergraduate freshmen in first-year seminars to final-semester students in the labs of a graduate-level animal behavior course.
 Below, you can find selections of lectures, activities, notes, and some exemplary student work from the courses I've taught.

 * [FYS 191 Syllabus](../files/fys_191_fa23_syllabus.pdf) // A syllabus crafted for a first-year seminar, following principles of inclusive course design & syllabus writing.